rsquillace/renters-lament/README.md

 ## _Data_

-I've sourced King County industry wage data from the Employment Security Department.
+I've sourced King County annual industry wage data from the Employment Security Department.
 Zillow provides median rental listing records broken down by zip code.
 It was missing a fair amount of data though, particularly in the earlier years of my investigation (I considered data from 2011 to 2017).
 To compensate for the missing data, I sourced residential and condo sale records from King County public records.
 I gathered sale information for residences between 1 and 4 bedrooms, as I felt that would display general trends overall.

 ## _Assumptions_